sbt/sbt-osgi/README.rst

   addSbtPlugin("com.typesafe.sbtosgi" % "sbtosgi" % "0.1.0")

-Adding sbcosgi settings
+Adding sbtosgi settings
 -----------------------

-  - Add the below line to your build definition, which will add the task *osgi-bundle*, paying attention to the blank line between settings:
+Add the below line to your build definition, which will add the task *osgi-bundle*, paying attention to the blank line between settings:

 ::

-    seq(scalariformSettings: _*)
+    seq(osgiSettings: _*)

 Configuring sbtosgi